pedropark99/passgen/README.md

 HdeMNJwudc
 ```

-The `passgen` command have some arguments, which you can use to change some characteristics of the passwords that are generated.
-By default, `passgen` will create a 10-digit password that can contain upper and lower case ANSI letters.
+The `passgen` command comes with some built-in options, which you can use to change some characteristics of the passwords that are generated.
+By default, `passgen` will create a 10-characters password that can contain upper and lower case Basic-Latin letters.
 However, you can set the password length you want with the `-l` argument:

 ```sh
 passgen -l 25